Santa Ana Personal Injury Attorneys

 Truck Accidents

 Common causes of truck accidents include many of the same behaviors as car and motorcycle crashes (distracted or reckless driving), in addition to vehicle malfunctions and drowsy driving when drivers are not given sufficient time off work.
+A careful review of the facts and circumstances of your case, provided through requests for information from the opposing party and their insurer, supports the best outcome in your claim.

-Bicycle Accidents
+Bicycle and Pedestrian Accidents

-CA OTS recorded one reported bicycle crash in 2020, though official counts often understate the true number of incidents.
+Moreover, official counts often understate the true number of incidents.
 If your bicycle accident wasn’t reported but you suffered injuries due to another party’s negligence, you may still be entitled to compensation—and a Santa Ana accident attorney can help.

 Premises Liability Accidents